How to Make PDFs Accessible | Episode 14: Antelope Valley College

 While this PDF initially scored a one out of 10 on The Accessible Guy rating chart, our systematic approach has transformed it into a fully accessible resource.

-I can be your accessibility expert.
-I offer tailored solutions to ensure your documents meet and exceed compliance expectations.
+Let me be your champion for inclusion.
+I offer tailored solutions (and self-paced courses!) to ensure your documents meet and exceed compliance expectations.
 For more detailed insights, tutorials, and in-depth discussions on accessibility and related topics, don’t forget to check out my YouTube channel: The Accessibility Guy on YouTube.
 Subscribe for regular updates!